lloydowen8/place-heatmap-2022/README.md

 ## Running heatmap locally

 - Download the image data from [here](https://place.thatguyalex.com/)
-  - Extract image data from the zip into the top-level directory
+  - Extract image data from the zip into the top-level directory, so that the `image_` folders are in `./final_v1/`

 - Install Python and the dependences listed in `requirements.txt` (by using `pip install -r requirements.txt`)